 The union organized several fifty-year commemorative events in September 2022, including a gala on September 22.
 Click here to view a photo gallery of the 9/22/22 event.

 At the September 22 gala, the PSC presented a slideshow covering the union’s first five decades.

-The retiree chapter presented a special virtual program to celebrate on Monday, June 6th.
+The retiree chapter presented a special virtual program to celebrate the PSC’s first fifty-years on Monday, June 6, 2022.
 Here is a video of the full program.

 Here is the program with time marks in parentheses indicating where in the video you access that section:

 Irwin Yellowitz, PSC History from 1972-1997 (27:30)

 Lilia Melani, CUNY Women’s Class Action Suit (42:35)

 Barbara Bowen, Retrospective on her PSC Presidency (55:00)

 Cecelia McCall, History of PSC Legislative Work since 2000 (1:13:00)

 Slide Show, Fifty Years of Images and Memorable PSC Moments (1:22:00)